 To see the plan for meetings and read the documents visit this site (in Norwegian).

-VT has its offices on the first floor of Villa Eika, a large, brown, wooden Swiss villa on Blindern Campus.
+VT has its offices on the second floor of Villa Eika, a large, brown, wooden Swiss villa on Blindern Campus.
 You will usually find the full time officials here during normal business hours, approximately 9 am till 3 pm.

 We are unfortunately unable to supply those students who do not speak Norwegian with a complete English version of our website.
 However, we are more than happy to answer any related enquiries you may have.
 You can find our contact information under «kontakt oss» on the front page, or you can drop by Villa Eika.